helium/HIP/0019-third-party-manufacturers/henet.md

 - 12V DC-plug adapter
 - 5-10W power-consumption
 - Fully metal case
+- CE declaration of conformity available

 We are considering providing a variant with 4G/LTE connectivity instead of WiFi/LAN.
 However, this only becomes interesting once mining is moved from the gateways to validators.

 ## Customer Support

 Support will be provided over e-mail and Discord and general troubleshooting will be available on our website.
+We aim to respond to questions within 1 business-day.

+On our website we will provide clear information on the production status of our product, and the batches to be expected.
+The ordering process for our first product will collect payment-details during pre-ordering, but we will only charge the payment-method just before we ship out the devices.

 Full product warranty will be provided on **LongAP One** for 2 years for customers and 1 year for businesses.

+## Hotspot Fleet Management

+We are using an internal update-management-system based on Puppet that we use for all our devices.
+It allows us to push updates (and rollbacks) over-the-air for all our components securely.
+Additionally, we have a pro-active monitoring system to monitor the devices and to allow us to troubleshoot remotely if agreed by the owner.

 ## Hardware Security